TRW Inc.: Satellites

-TRW Systems Group designed and manufactured the Vela series of nuclear detection satellites which monitored the 1963 establishment of the nuclear Partial Test Ban Treaty.
-Subsequently, they produced the Advanced Vela series, first launched in 1967, which could detect nuclear air bursts using instruments called bhangmeters.
-It had the first dual-spin attitude control system with the total system momentum controlled to zero.
-The Vela and Advanced Vela satellites were the first to alert astronomers to the presence of gamma-ray bursts.
+TRW Systems Group designed and manufactured the Vela series of nuclear detection satellites, which monitored the 1963 establishment of the nuclear Partial Test Ban Treaty.
+Subsequently, they produced the Advanced Vela series in 1967, which could detect nuclear air bursts using instruments called bhangmeters.
+It had the first dual-spin attitude control system with the total system momentum controlled to zero, and both satellites were the first to alert astronomers to the presence of gamma-ray bursts.
 They also reported a mysterious apparent nuclear test now called the Vela incident.

 First launched in 1970, the company built all twenty-three reconnaissance satellites in the Defense Support Program (DSP), which are the principal components of the Satellite Early Warning System currently used by the United States.
 These are operated by the Air Force Space Command, and they detect missile or spacecraft launches and nuclear explosions using sensors that detect the infrared emissions from these intense sources of heat.
-During Desert Storm, for example, DSP satellites were able to detect the launches of Iraqi Scud missiles and provide timely warnings to civilians and military forces in Israel and Saudi Arabia.
+During Desert Storm, DSP satellites were able to detect the launches of Iraqi Scud missiles and provide timely warnings to civilians and military forces in Israel and Saudi Arabia.

-The initial seven Tracking and Data Relay Satellite System (TDRSS) were built by TRW to improve communication coverage for the Space Shuttle, International Space Station (ISS), and U.S. military satellites.
+The initial seven Tracking and Data Relay Satellite System (TDRSS) were built by TRW to improve communication coverage for the Space Shuttle, International Space Station, and U.S. military satellites.
 When first launched in 1983, the TDRS satellites were the largest, most sophisticated communications satellites built at the time.
 The seventh vehicle in the series was ordered as a replacement when TDRS-B was lost in the Challenger accident.

 Launched in 2002, TRW produced the Aqua spacecraft based on their modular standardized satellite bus.
 A joint project of the U.S. Global Change Research Program (NASA), Japan Aerospace Exploration Agency (JAXA), and National Institute for Space Research (INPE), Brazil, Aqua delivers 750 Gigabytes per day detailing the Earth's water cycle in the oceans, lakes, atmosphere, polar ice caps, and vegetation.